RicoQ/WSL_SD/README.md

 - "Copy Config Files" copies the needed config files where they need to go.
     - (Those config files are for my PC and might need to be changed according to your spesifications)
 - "Install SD" configues a few things I find useful on the WSL and installs Stable Diffusion webui
-    - (Right now you this button Runs an instance of your wsl distribution)
+    - (Right now this button only launches an instance of your wsl distribution)
-    - You will need to Run a few commands to install everything, I ran into a few errros when runing a script bash from PowerShell.
+    - You will need to Run a few commands to install everything, I ran into a few erros when runing a script bash from PowerShell.
-    - To Workaround this I wrote one Script that wil do everything.
+    - To Workaround this I wrote one Script that does everything powershell was suposed to do...
+(I'll fix that one day)
     - Type in the 2 following commands into the wsl terminal.

 ```